The strong K\"unneth theorem for topological periodic cyclic homology: A topologically enriched lax symmetric monoidal fibrant replacement functor for equivariant orthogonal spectra (Proof of Lemma )

-where $[-,-]^{H}$ denotes the set of homotopy classes of maps of based $H$-spaces and $Z-V$ denotes the orthogonal complement of $V$ in $Z$.
-The following facts are well-established. \begin{enumerate} \item $\pi^{H}_{W,V<U}$ has the natural structure of an abelian group. \item If $U'$ is a complete $G$-universe and $f\colon U\to U'$ is a $G$-equivariant linear isometry (not necessarily isomorphism), then the induced map $\pi^{H}_{W,V<U}X\to \pi^{H}_{W,f(V)<U'}X$ is an isomorphism. \item For any finite-dimensional $G$-inner product space $W'$, the map $\pi^{H}_{W,V<U}X\to \pi^{H}_{W\oplus W',V\oplus W'<U\oplus W'}$ (induced by $(-)\sma S^{W'}$ and the structure map on $X$) is an isomorphism. \item A map $X\to Y$ of orthogonal $G$-spectra is a stable equivalence if and only if the induced maps on $\pi^{H}_{W,V<U}$ are isomorphisms for all $H$,$V<U$,$W$. \end{enumerate} Indeed, $\pi^{H}_{W,V<U}X$ is a specific model for the $RO(G)$-graded homotopy group $\pi^{H}_{[W]-[V]}X$; (ii) and~(iii) are some minimal invariance properties easily proved by comparison of colimit arguments, while~(iv) follows from the fact that a map in the stable category induces an isomorphism on integer-graded homotopy groups if and only if it induces an isomorphism on $RO(G)$-graded homotopy groups.
+(induced by $(-)\sma S^{W'}$ and the structure map on $X$) is an isomorphism. \item A map $X\to Y$ of orthogonal $G$-spectra is a stable equivalence if and only if the induced maps on $\pi^{H}_{W,V<U}$ are isomorphisms for all $H<G$, $V<U$, and $W$. \end{enumerate} Indeed, the group $\pi^{H}_{W,V<U}X$ defined above is a specific model for the $RO(G)$-graded homotopy group $\pi^{H}_{[W]-[V]}X$; (ii) and~(iii) are some minimal invariance properties easily proved by comparison of colimit arguments, while~(iv) follows from the fact that a map in the stable category induces an isomorphism on integer-graded homotopy groups if and only if it induces an isomorphism on $RO(G)$-graded homotopy groups.
 Another useful observation is that when $U$ is a complete $G$-universe and $W$ is any non-trivial finite dimensional $G$-inner product space, $U\otimes W$ is also a complete $G$-universe \cite[IV.3.9]{MM}.